ntrappe/cse110-w21-group33/admin/meetings/02-01-21-first-sprint.md

 - During the `Thursday @6pm` meetings, we will have a **check-in** wherein each pair will report the status of their work
   - if advice/user input/technical help is needed, this is the place to raise those concerns
 - Each pair will set their own deadline
-  - we will be using the Agile point system
+  - we will be using the Agile [story point/t-shirt](https://www.atlassian.com/agile/project-management/estimation) system
+    -  1-X-Small, 2-Small, 4-Medium, 8-Large, 16-Extra-Large
   - each deadline is unique to the feature being built and experience of the pair (*however, we will have rough overall deadlines each sprint*)
-    - example: If a pair has experience building that specific feature, they may evaluate the task as point 2 because it shouldn't take too long
+    - example: If a pair has experience building that specific feature, they may evaluate the task as a 2 because it shouldn't take too long

 ---